Looking for a rich and hearty soup to warm you on a cold, rainy night? Julia Child’s French onion soup is everything you need and more.

 You can prepare the bread ahead of time, place it in an airtight container, and store at room temperature.
 Toasted bread will keep well for up to 3 days.

 What to Serve with French Onion Soup

-Since the soup is super rich and hearty, you can balance it out with something light, such as a crisp salad or oven-roasted veggies.
+Since the soup is so rich and hearty, you can also balance it out with a light salad or roasted Brussels sprouts.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?